wp-hooks/wordpress-core-hooks/readme.md

 `composer generate`

+Some scripts are available for checking the data:

+* Check everything:
+  `npm run check`
+* Validate the generated actions and filters JSON files:
+  `npm run validate`
+* Check for duplicate hook names:
+  `check:duplicate-actions`
+  `check:duplicate-filters`

 ## Hook Files for Plugins

 Do you want the same hook files for your favourite plugins?
 The hook files in this repo are generated using [wp-hooks-generator](https://github.com/johnbillion/wp-hooks-generator).
 It can generate hook files for WordPress plugins and themes as well as core.